Samsung/tizen-docs/docs/guides/web/connectivity/secure-element-w.md

 - Tizen 2.4 and Higher for Mobile
 - Tizen 2.3.1 and Higher for Wearable

-Tizen enables you to access secure elements in a device.
+You can access secure elements in a device.
 You can access various secure elements, such as UICC and SIM cards, embedded secure elements, and secure SD cards.

 This feature is supported in mobile and wearable applications only.